lerl221295/stock-client-test/README.md

 ### Run

-* First, run the API
+* First, run the API, then:

 ```sh
 $ npm run start
 ```

-*Go to localhost:8080/stock
+* Go to localhost:8080/stock

 :)